Trump tells AP he won’t accept blame if GOP loses House

 — He suggested that his second summit with North Korean leader Kim Jong Un would happen after next month’s midterm elections and would likely not be in the United States.

-— He broke with Senate Majority Leader Mitch McConnell's proposed changes to entitlement programs like Social Security to control the deficit.
+— He broke with Senate Majority Leader Mitch McConnell’s proposed changes to Social Security to control the deficit.

 — And he defended his decision to break from his predecessors and not yet visit a military base in a combat zone, claiming it was not “overly necessary.”